- What’s a “listening room”?

 - NO SMOKING is allowed anywhere in the building.

 - NO ALCOHOL will be served at any event unless approved by management AND provided only by a licensed alcohol vendor.
 No private pouring.
+No BYOB.

 Are Stage 33 Live and WOOL-FM the same thing?